apache/beam/website/www/site/content/en/documentation/runners/flink.md

 {{< /highlight >}}

 {{< paragraph class="language-py" >}}
 You will need Docker to be installed in your execution environment.
-To develop Apache Beam with Python you have to install the Apache Beam Python SDK: `pip install apache_beam`.
-Please refer to the [Python documentation](/documentation/sdks/python/) on how to create a Python pipeline.
+To run an embedded flink cluster or use the Flink runner for Python < 3.6 you will also need to have java available in your execution environment.
 {{< /paragraph >}}

-{{< highlight py >}}
+{{< paragraph class="language-portable" >}}
-pip install apache_beam
+You will need Docker to be installed in your execution environment.
-{{< /highlight >}}
+{{< /paragraph >}}

 ### Executing a Beam pipeline on a Flink Cluster